TISUnion/QuickBackupM/README_en.md

 ]
 ```

-If the world name specified points to a symlink file, all dereferenced symbolic links and the final real world will be backed up:
+If the world name specified points to a symlink file, all dereferenced symbolic links and the final actual world folder will be backed up:

 ```sh
 mcd_root/